TheFox/tumblr-parser/README.md

 Tired of getting sick of Tumblr's online HTML editor for custom themes?
 With Tumblr Parser you can edit a theme in your favourite HTML editor and render the output in your browser on your own/local server.
 So you can create themes for Tumblr without editing the HTML in Tumblr's online HTML editor.

 ## Installation
 The preferred method of installation is via [Packagist](https://packagist.org/packages/thefox/tumblr-parser) and [Composer](https://getcomposer.org/).
-Run the following command to install the package and add it as a requirement to composer.json:
+Run the following command to install the package and add it as a requirement to `composer.json`:

 `composer.phar require "thefox/tumblr-parser=0.4.*"`

+## Get started
+To get started first look into the [example.php](example/example.php) in the `example` directory.
+There are several ways to use this tool.
+You can generate a whole weblog or just a single post.
+You can do this in your browser or in background in your shell.

+## Example files
+- `example.php`: In this basic example the template is loaded from a file.
+Also the settings are loaded from a `.yml` file.
+To load the template and the settings from files is optional.
+You also can do it with a string or in case of the settings with an `array()`.
+- `example.settings.yml`: Optional.
+Used by `example.php` but not necessary to use Tumblr Parser.
+- `example.tpl.html`: Optional.
+Used by `example.php` but not necessary to use Tumblr Parser.
+- `example.gen.php`: Optional.
+Just a generator for settings in `.yml` format.
+You don't need this script to use Tumblr Parser.

 ## [Tumblr Custom Theme](http://www.tumblr.com/docs/en/custom_themes) Implementation
 ### [Basic Variables](http://www.tumblr.com/docs/en/custom_themes#basic_variables) [incomplete]